Difference Between Coffee Pods & Coffee Capsules

 Not only that, but with many ESE compatible machines you have the option of making espresso the traditional way too.

 Coffee pods are freshly roasted coffee, ground perfect, tampered to the correct pressure and then encapsulated in a paper.
-Pods are made to a standard size of 44mm with 6.8g - 7.5g of coffee per pod, as well as the 62mm coffee pod with 8g of coffee used in the Phillips Senseo coffee maker.
+Pods are made to a standard size of 44mm with 6.8g - 7.5g of coffee per pod, as well as the 62mm coffee pod with 7 or 8g of coffee used in the Phillips Senseo coffee maker.
 The original pod was designed by Illy cafe over 20 years ago, in 1996 Illy opened its idea to the coffee industry to bring a standard pod size to the market.
 Many machine companies now offer adaptors with their machines to accept pods.
 By using pods in your machine not only can you guarantee perfect results, there is no mess and pods help to look after your machine.
 In fact used pods can even be used as fertiliser for your garden !

 Also know as coffee pads, coffee pod or espresso pod, pods are a simple way to make perfect espresso and with excellent results.